Hackopotamus/portfolio/_writeups/2026-08-29-htb-optimum.md

 ```
 {% endraw %}

 Inspecting the script gives us a few clues about how it works, what arguments it expects, and how we might chain its functionality together to gain a shell on the system.
-To reinforce our understanding, we can first read through the code and try to understand what it's doing (see the full explanation below for those who want a more detailed breakdown).
+To reinforce our understanding, let's first read through the code and try to understand what it's doing (see the full explanation below for those who want a more detailed breakdown).
 From there, we can manually test the vulnerability before firing the final reverse shell payload.

 > **How `49125.py` works?**
 >